DUBBEP/LSC-Prototype/README.md

 ### What needs to be done

-Farther into development the grid will need to be compatible with a unique cards functionality that allows players to travers walls.
-The grid will need to hide certain grid spaces on top of walls until a player activates this ability, and hide these spaces once it is no longer in use.

 A breadth first search system needs to be implemented so that characters will calculate the routes to their travel destination through the grid.
 This will allow for player to animate their movement rather than teleport.

+(Optional) Farther into development the grid will need to be compatible with a unique cards functionality which allows players to travers walls.
+The grid will need to hide certain grid spaces on top of walls until a player activates this ability, and hide these spaces once it is no longer in use.

 ## Create chest card gacha system: **Not Started**
 What needs to be done